superkabuki/threefive_is_scte35/README.md

-### You are teaching Claude how to do your job, so it can replace you..
+### You are teaching Claude how to do your job, so it can replace you.
+Don't be a sucker.

  [A Lot of Examples ](https://github.com/superkabuki/threefive_is_scte35/blob/main/examples)  |  [  Tip of the Week  ](totw.md)  |   [  Cheap Tricks   ](cheaptricks.md)
 # [ threefive ]